Pyewacket. 2018. Directed & Written by Adam MacDonald.

 The irony is, she surrounds herself with death, and, somehow, can’t accept it, either.
 She falls into a fantastical world of witchcraft, spells, and familiar spirits, only to find at the police station everything’s been real, death is real— there’s no return.
 Even darker: Leah – suffering from serious mental disorder – reverses the flow of time by figuratively returning to an age where witches were burned at the stake when they were nothing but normal women.
 Creepily reminiscent of how even women turned on other women by claiming they were witches in the 17th century, like a spooky bit of historical irony reaching from out of the past.

 Leah tells her mother, when chastised for being too into occultism since her father passed: “It makes me feel better.”
 Father Gore’s turned to horror movies, heavy metal, dark literature, and all manners of eeriness in times of need.
 Many of us who love horror often find the genre cathartic, in a variety of ways.
-As Pyewacket so terrifyingly shows, grief is also a pain capable of warping our minds if we let it.
+As Pyewacket so terrifyingly shows, grief is also a pain capable of warping our minds.
 In those dark hours, sometimes, dark things only serve to let the already dark parts of our hearts fester.

 When we let grief bend the good to bad, when darkness leaps from our mind into corporeality, those things we find comforting are no longer comfortable.
 Grief can weaponise us— against ourselves, against others.
 MacDonald’s movie works fine on its own.
 It likewise operates allegorically, by starkly presenting the lengths to which grief will take us and how damaging it can be when it’s the centre of our lives.